 A study published in The Washington Post in 2014 found that most people in the country barely drink alcohol at all.
 The bottom through the sixth deciles drink less than one serving of alcohol per week, while the seventh drinks just over two per week, the eighth drinks between six and seven beverages per week (the upper end of moderate drinking), the ninth drinks more than 15 beverages per week (considered heavy drinking), and the 10th decile drinks almost 74 servings of alcohol per week, or more than 10 servings of alcohol per day.
 These upper deciles are at risk of serious health problems – from alcohol poisoning after a binge, to liver failure and cancer later in life, to addiction to alcohol.

 Among those who drink heavily, binge drink regularly, or struggle with alcohol use disorder, trying to quit can lead to withdrawal symptoms.
-These may require medical oversight with prescription medications to manage, especially if they develop into delirium tremens, a condition that appears in 3 percent to 5 percent of people who try to quit drinking.
+These may require medical oversight with prescription medications to manage, especially if they develop into delirium tremens, a condition that appears in 3 to 5 percent of people who try to quit drinking.
 Even if you are not at risk of developing DT, it is important to work with medical professionals such as counselors, addiction specialists, and physicians to manage your alcohol withdrawal symptoms; otherwise, you risk relapse.

 Typically, alcohol withdrawal symptoms may begin anywhere from six hours to two days after the last drink.
 Symptoms can persist for up to seven days, although for mild or moderate withdrawal symptoms, the most uncomfortable symptoms will go away in two or three days.

 Physical symptoms, which may be the most uncomfortable and are most likely to occur two or three days into withdrawal, include: